 The median ratio of loan loss provisions to total assets (LLP) is 0.4%, while the mean value is 0.7%.
 The difference is due to the weight of outlier observations; however, data are not curtailed in the upper and lower bound of the distributions in order to avoid loss of observations which could deteriorate the validity of the inferences.
 The value of the LLP median ratio confirms that loan loss provisions are a relatively important accrual for credit intermediaries.
+There is a difference between banks of different size: as to SI the median value is 0.3%, while for LSI it is higher (0.5%): this could be attributable to their different business models considering that LSI is more focused on traditional lending activity; on the contrary as to SI, noninterest business represents a more relevant business.
+The level of median LLP is quite divergent between countries, observing relevant variations between Southern European SSM countries (e.g. Cyprus and Greece: 1.1%, Portugal: 0.7%) and Northern European SSM countries (e.g. Belgium, Estonia, Finland, Germany, and the Netherlands 0.1%); in this respect provisions mav be understandably lower in richer countries.

-With regard to the credit quality portfolio of the whole sample, non-performing loans (NPL) are, on average, 5.4% of total assets.
+With regard to the credit quality portfolio of the whole sample, non-performing loans (NPL) are, on average, 5.4% of total assets, with higher level associated to LSI (6.8%) compared to SI (4.5%), due to their worse credit quality portfolio.